heinwessels/factorio-better-victory-screen/mod-page/compatibility.md

 highest-jump=Highest Jump
 ```

 You can also add an optional tooltip that will be shown be hovering over the statistic's name as follows.
 This will only be shown if the entry has `has_tooltip=true`.
+You can instead pass your own localised string to be shown as tooltip: `localised_tooltip = {"custom.tooltip}`
 ```
 [bvs-stat-tooltip]
 breweries=Historic breweries in your area.